-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness groups in the red on the CA Dashboard for their Graduation Rate.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their 2023 federal graduation rate.
 These were our all-student group, English learners,, Hispanic, and students with disabilities.
 We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red.
+The 2024 CA Dashboard 4-5 year graduation rate had these student groups in the red: English learners, Hispanic, and socioeconomically disadvantaged students.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
-Teachers, students, and parents provided feedback indicating that they support the high-value tutors bring to the program.
+Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program. our non-native English-speaking students, we provide bilingual tutoring support.
 This will help them complete their assignments and increase the rate at which they finish their courses.
 Tutors support these students both virtually and in person and are available during school hours.
 They scaffold skills that need to be reinforced through additional practice.
 Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
-This action is ongoing throughout the school year.
+This action is on- going throughout the school year.
 We expect that these actions will be effective at increasing students' credit completion rate which leads to improved graduation rates.
-However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis. learners,, Hispanic, students with disabilities, and socioeconomically disadvantaged groups, We expect them to increase each year.
+However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis. student groups in the red: All-student group, English learners,, Hispanic, students with disabilities, and socioeconomically disadvantaged groups, We expect them to increase each year.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL low-income, and foster youth student groups, who are also students with disabilities, when compared to the All-student group who are at 73.9% for the DASS graduation rate.
-We examined the needs of our students who are behind in their coursework and credits.
-They are behind for a variety of reasons and many To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being and create a positive learning environment.
+1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL low-income, and foster youth student groups, To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well-being and create a positive learning environment.
 Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
-Counselors will promote a positive working relationship and will connect frequently or as needed with high-needs students, to help meet social-emotional needs using programs such as our TREC model which promotes intrinsic motivation and guides students to achieve their graduation goals.
-We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English learners, LTEL, low-income, foster youth and students with disabilities.
-We expect them to increase each year.
-We will also consider input from the parents of participating students to
+Counselors will promote a positive We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English learners, LTEL, low- income, foster youth and students with disabilities.